• Skip to primary navigation

 • Granulated sugar

-You can toast the walnuts and once they're cool you can chop them in your food processor.
+• You can also toast the raw walnuts ahead of time.
+Once toasted and cooled, chop them coarsely in your food processor.

 Below is a picture (of my original post) that shows you how to lay out the phyllo dough and nuts as you prepare to roll it.
-My mother likes to roll her baklava using the wider side of the phyllo sheet.
-It can take some practice to do it this way.
+It can take some practice to roll it using the longer side of the phyllo sheet.

 If you find it too difficult, you can lay the nuts on the shorter end of the phyllo sheet and roll it from that end.
 It's easier to control the tightness of the rolls that way.